I get pitched a lot of guest posts. And most of them, are absolutely terrible.

 In your bio at the end (or beginning) of the post, instead of just linking back to your homepage, create a special landing page just for readers of their site – and give them something.

 Maybe it’s a book or course you typically charge for.
 Perhaps it’s a checklist you wrote just for them.
 Whatever it is make it relevant to your article and something of value.

 They can get it simply by signing up for your email list.

-Moving Forward With Your Guest Posts
+Moving Forward With Your Guest Posting Strategy

 I personally have found guest posting to be the absolute best way of growing a blog or business.
 You’re getting high quality links, building relationships, and generating traffic to your site – all in one fell swoop!